Victor Hanzeli

-Victor Egon Hanzeli, Sr. (1925 – April 23, 1991) was a Hungarian linguist and professor of Romance Languages and Literature at the University of Washington.
+Victor Egon Hanzeli, Sr. (1925 – April 23, 1991) was an American linguist and professor of Romance Languages and Literature at the University of Washington.
 His pioneering 1969 book, Missionary Linguistics in New France, is considered the best in its field.
 He spoke five languages.

 Early life and education

 Victor Hanzeli was born in Hungary in 1925.
 He started his academic studies at the University of Vienna and went on to graduate from the University of Budapest.